-1) An interactive online class, led by Dr. Mira.
+1) A recorded class, led by Dr. Mira.
 These sessions include a close reading of Jewish texts in their original, clearly translated and explained, followed by meditation practice and sharing.

 2) A printable handout of relevant texts from Biblical, Rabbinic, Kabbalistic and Chassidic sources, provided in full translation with introductory comments and guiding questions.

 3) Clear and down-to-earth practice instructions for continuing to work with the practice of each session at home.

 4) An open channel to the teacher, including one one-on-one meeting during the course, to process the journey through the teachings and practices of each class.

 Note: this 9 class series is the first of a two part course on Jewish Meditation.
 The second series will focus on more advanced Kabbalistic practices.